-Computer vision technology is an AI application that Pinterest has been using in its attempt to change the way people shop online.
-CVT has been a big contributor to the AI revolution, which the pandemic has helped accelerate as a result of the aforementioned sharp rise in eCommerce.
+Computer vision technology (CVT) is an AI application that Pinterest uses to change how people shop online.
+CVT has been a big contributor to the AI revolution, which the pandemic has helped accelerate due to the aforementioned sharp rise in eCommerce.

-This feature has proved popular as it has received positive feedback from the app’s users.
-A lot of this is down to manual override features such as ‘hide this ad’ and ‘hide this pin’, or simply straight to the point ‘don’t ever show me this again’.
+This feature has proved popular as it has received positive app user feedback.
+A lot of this is down to manual override features such as ‘hide this ad’ and ‘hide this pin,’ or simply straight to the point .''.

-This intentional feedback loop is deliberately put in place by the developers, as it allows for machine learning to utilize hundreds of thousands of daily metrics from organic searches and user-experiences.
+The developers deliberately put this intentional feedback loop in place, allowing machine learning to utilize hundreds of thousands of daily metrics from organic searches and user experiences.

-The Pinterest website was originally launched in closed beta with its core founding tech stack taking the shape of MySQL and Python, with Rackspace Cloud Servers as the host, before eventually making the switch to Amazon Web Services.
+The Pinterest website was originally launched in closed beta with its core founding tech stack taking the shape of MySQL and Python, with Rackspace Cloud Servers as the host, before eventually switching to Amazon Web Services.

-Speaking at a 2014 GOTO conference, Pinterest’s Founding Engineer, Marty Weiner, spoke about the evolution of the site’s technology, and how the company grew from having 1 engineer and 2 founders, operating with 1 small Web Engine and 1 small MySQL DB on Rackspace, to a tech giant helping hundreds of millions of people discover new and existing interests.
+Speaking at a 2014 GOTO conference, Pinterest’s Founding Engineer, Marty Weiner, talked about the evolution of the site’s technology and how the company grew from having one engineer and two founders, operating with one small Web Engine and one small MySQL DB on Rackspace, to a tech giant helping hundreds of millions of people discover new and existing interests.

-Over a decade later, and the following technologies are pulling the strings on the Pinterest website:
+Over a decade later, the following technologies are pulling the strings on the Pinterest website:

 Apps Similar To Pinterest

-There's been no shortage of attempts to build an app like Pinterest.
+There's been plenty of attempts to build an app like Pinterest.
 The chasing pack tends to focus on lifestyle areas that Pinterest did not cover, while others are more inclined to compete directly with what Pinterest is offering.